 Tannehill Park’s three campgrounds are busy and exciting places, especially during the summer months.
 Visitors from all over the United States gather to make friends and explore historic sites.
 Many return year after year.

-$22 per trailer for up to 4 people, plus $4 for sewer hookup. $3 for each additional person.
+Power and Water Sites: $25 per night (for up to 4 people). $3 for each additional person.

-$16 for tent camping up to 4 people, $4 for each additional person.
+Tent camping: $20 per night for up to 4 people, $4 for each additional person.

 Registration is limited to two week period without special authorization from the campgrounds manager.